harvard-lil/website-static/app/_posts/2023-11-28-disruptive-innovation-in-libraries.md

 This is the other kind of disruptive innovation: the innovation that happens to you from outside, when something about the world changes so that pursuing your mission no longer best serves your values.

-There are lots of other stories to tell about Wikipedia too — the reasons knowledge experts had to be justifiably skeptical of it as a resource, the miracle that it worked as well as it did, the role libraries played in making it possible, etc. And there are lots of other internet stories that have a similar shape.
+There are lots of variations of this story, like the arrival of digital journals, open journals, and preprint servers in academic libraries.
+And there are lots of other stories to tell about Wikipedia — the reasons knowledge experts had to be justifiably skeptical of it as a resource, the miracle that it worked as well as it did, the role libraries played in making it possible, etc.

-But for purposes of this talk, the thing to get in our bones is:
+But for purposes of this talk, "Wikipedia" is shorthand for something we need to get in our bones:

 * Patrons are finding knowledge in all kinds of new ways that better solve their problems.
 * Those new ways might seem strange or even broken to us, but we don’t get to tell people that they are solving their problems wrong.